rc4771/blackjack/README.md

 # blackjack
-Basic Blackjack game designed using JavaScript, HTML and CSS.
-Deals you two cards represented as numbers at the click of Start Game.
+Basic Blackjack game, Deals you two cards represented as numbers at the click of Start Game.
 Adds a card at the click of New Card if score is <= 21.

+## To Run the Program ##
+Simply open the **index.html** file on your desired browser, in the folder where all these necessary files are kept.

+## Technologies Used ##
+  - JavaScript
+  - HTML
+  - CSS

 ![image](https://user-images.githubusercontent.com/60404597/125403787-bb03e300-e3d7-11eb-9337-7704715c2d58.png)